 I grew up in Connecticut.
 I went to Art School in the early 1970s, where I'm pretty sure I studied something.
 For the next decade or so, I worked as a magazine art director and designer in Boston and Denver.
 I moved to the Berkshires, in western Massachusetts, about 30 years ago, where I established my own art direction, publication design and production business.
 After a 25 year run, I retired.
 Following a stint in town government, I now spend my time creating these strangely distinctive designs and digital prints.

 I’ve been working with patterns that repeat for a few years now.
 All of these designs begin with a selection of small tiles that I combine and manipulate to create patterns that repeat.
 These are essentially variations of the Truchet tile concept — taken for a bit of a ride.

-As my process evolved, I began making patterns in which the elements repeated in unusual ways.
-I use a grid to maintain the structure, but within the grid it became something of a free-for-all.
-The basic elements repeated, but I created an unpredictability in the larger pattern.
+I use multiple tiles to make patterns which repeat in unusual ways.
+A grid maintains the structure of the repeat, but within the grid it's something of a free-for-all.
 The patterns do tile perfectly, but the repeat is not readily apparent.
+Organized chaos.

 I work with Adobe Illustrator and Photoshop.
 These designs are not generated with coding, but by manipulating tiles within a grid.

 Happy to discuss my process or artwork anytime.